mayurck291/myscripter-extn/README.md

 Monkey Wrench (a.k.a. myscripter-extn)
 ===============

-<h2>Monkey Wrench allows you to customise your favourite websites - Add your own CSS and run your JS scripts</h2>
+Monkey Wrench allows you to customise your favourite websites - Add your own CSS and run your JS scripts

 Here's how it works...